kylpo/react-playbook/component-architecture/2_A-Component.md

 import Root from './MyComponent' export default Root
 ```
-Now, you previous import of `import MyComponent from './MyComponent'` will work.
+Now, your previous import of `import MyComponent from './MyComponent'` will work.

 Aside: Eventually, I will likely build a tool to convert a file component to a folder component.
 It will auto-gen this `index.js` file, similar to [create-index](https://github.com/gajus/create-index).